-In July 1993 the Government of Korea announced a seven-year plan for liberalization of the financial sector of the economy [Park, 1993].
-The major factors include gradual deregulation of all interest rates except deposit rates by 1997, eliminating government influence over bank lending operations, encouraging the development of competition and new financial instruments, and liberalization of the foreign exchange market and of capital flows.
+1997, eliminating government influence over bank lending operations, encouraging the development of competition and new financial instruments, and liberalizing the foreign exchange market and capital flows.
 The purpose of this program is to use the financial markets to improve the efficiency with which financial resources are channeled to investment.
 In conjunction with this reform, the "real name" system was implemented in 1993, requiring all accounts to bear the real name of the holder.
 These major reforms are having important repercussions on the Korean economy and society.
-The tight network of personal relationships which has characterized the partnership between business and government is being replaced with more impersonal market-based relationships and explicit regulations.
+The tight network of personal relationships that has characterized the partnership between business and government is being replaced with more impersonal market-based relationships and explicit regulations.

 The impact of financial liberalization on the foreign exchange market is significant.
-Kenen [1993] argues that the primary external effect of a credible liberalization of domestic financial markets in a developing country will be substantial capital inflow, leading to appreciation of the real exchange rate.
+Kenen (1993) argues that the primary external effect of a credible liberalization of domestic financial markets in a developing country will be substantial capital inflow, leading to appreciation of the real exchange rate.
 He treats the existence of capital controls as equivalent to a tax on exporting capital.
 Liberalization eliminates the tax now and in the future.
 Thus capital inflow comes in response to the removal of the threat of future taxation of domestic financial assets.
 If the exchange rate is pegged, such capital inflows will require sterilization of large reserve inflows.
 If the exchange rate is floating, substantial nominal appreciation will occur.

 But appreciation in response to capital inflow is only one possibility.
 Suppose that the capital controls limit both foreigners who wish to import capital and Koreans who wish to invest abroad.
 Their removal then leads to substantial portfolio diversification by both foreigners and domestic residents and a sharp increase in both capital inflows and outflows, with little impact on the exchange rate.
-According to Korean balance of payments data, both capital inflows and capital outflows have increased sharply since the liberalization of the financial sector in 1993.
-In the Korean context, the adoption of the "real name" system could itself lead to capital outflow.
+According to Korean balance-of-payments data, both capital inflows and capital outflows have increased sharply since the liberalization of the financial sector in 1993.
+In the Korean context, the adoption of the real name system could itself lead to capital outflow.
 If formerly confidential transactions are now exposed to the authorities, in future such transactions would have to be carried out offshore to remain unknown to the authorities.

 In actuality, the real (and nominal) exchange rate of the Korean won has appreciated since the beginning of the 1993-97 liberalization of financial markets.
-The reasons for this behavior are probably found more in the capital account than the current account.
+The reasons for this behavior are probably found more in the capital account than in the current account.
 During the period 1987-89, the influence of the current account on exchange rate policy was so strong that Korea's exchange rate appreciated strongly at the same time that reserves grew sharply and external debt was repaid.
 Then the external windfall temporarily disappeared with the rise in petroleum prices, interest rates, and the yen value of the dollar during the Gulf War crisis in 1989-90.
 Strong real wage growth during an inflationary boom provided internal stimulus.
-Korea's current account turned quickly negative, and the exchange rate depreciated in real terms during the period 1991-93.
-Thus the capital inflows, far from being a problem for monetary management, were welcome financing for the current account deficit [Folkerts-Landau, et al, 1995].
+Korea's current account quickly turned negative, and the exchange rate depreciated in real terms during the period 1991-93.
+Thus the capital inflows, far from being a problem for monetary management, were welcome financing for the current account deficit (Folkerts-Landau et al. 1995).